gitter-badger/TimelinePostContainer/README.md

 [![Release](https://jitpack.io/v/com.github.alirezaaa/TimelinePostContainer.svg)](https://jitpack.io/#alirezaaa/TimelinePostContainer)

-Timeline is so famous and user friendly at this time, if you need to know implement one of them at the your next project, I built one and you can only import and use it simply.
+Timeline is so famous and user friendly at this time, if you need to know implement one of them at the your next project, I built one and you can import and use it simply.

-![image] (images/main_framed.png)

 ## A Quick Overview What's In
 * Compatible down to API Level 16